gcameron00/site-builder/docs/implementation-plan.md

 ---

 ## Phase 1 — Credentials and prerequisites ✅
-*Nothing else can be tested without these in place.*

 - [x] Create a GitHub Personal Access Token with `repo` scope (includes secrets management)
 - [x] Create a Cloudflare API Token with Pages write permissions